 “I know all about you, Megan,” he tells her.
 “I know you’re a damn good doctor.
 I know that you’ve spent years of your life healing people.
 And I know if you do this, if you murder this man in cold blood, you will kill you.
 You don’t have to do this.
 You can turn around right now.”

-No one, after all, could disagree with the concept of a murder-free society – but at what price are we willing to pay in order to achieve it?
+No one, after all, could disagree with the concept of a murder-free society – but what price are we willing to pay to achieve it?

 Anthony Letizia